wudanyang6/obsidian-things3-today/README.md

-# Obsidian Things3 Today Plugin
+# Things3 Today Plugin

 ## Introduction

-The Obsidian Things3 Today Plugin allows you to view and manage your today's tasks from the Things3 app directly within an Obsidian pane.
+The Things3 Today Plugin allows you to view and manage your today's tasks from the Things3 app directly within an Obsidian pane.
 This plugin is designed to help you seamlessly integrate task management with your note-taking workflow in Obsidian.

 ## Features